Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Real Data Analysis

 \section{Real Data Analysis}

 We consider two real data examples to illustrate the performance of the proposed method.
 The first Toronto Homicide data example has a moderate data size with $1398$ points and three explanatory variables on a domain with irregular boundaries.
 And the second Western Australia Traffic Accidents data has a larger data size with $14,562$ points on a linear road network.
+In both studies, we use SVCI-LRL and $\texttt{nd}^2\approx m$, due to their favorable performance in our simulation studies.